Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Introduction

 \section{Introduction}

-Off-policy evaluation (OPE) is the problem of estimating mean rewards of a given decision policy, known as the target policy, for a sequential decision-making problem using data generated by the log of another policy, known as the behavior policy \citep{Precup2000,Mahmood20014,Li2015,thomas2016,jiang,Munos2016,NIPS2018_7530,XieTengyang2019OOEf}.
-Reinforcement learning (RL) in settings such as healthcare \citep{MurphyS.A.2003Odtr} and education \citep{Mandel2014} is often limited to the off-policy setting due to the inability to simulate and the costliness of exploration.
+{\neweditf Reinforcement learning (RL) in settings such as healthcare \citep{MurphyS.A.2003Odtr} and education \citep{Mandel2014} is often limited to the offline or off-policy setting, where we only use existing observed data, due to the inability to simulate and the costliness of exploration.
+One important task in this setting is off-policy evaluation (OPE), where we want to estimate the mean reward of a candidate decision policy, known as the target policy using observed data generated by the log of another policy, known as the behavior policy \citep{Precup2000,Mahmood20014,Li2015,thomas2016,jiang,Munos2016,NIPS2018_7530,XieTengyang2019OOEf}.\footnote{\neweditf OPE can also sometimes refer to estimating the whole value or quality function of a policy; here he focus on estimating the mean reward.} OPE, in particular, is a building block toward policy optimization from observational data \citep{huang2020importance,kallus2020statistically}.
 OPE, however, becomes increasingly difficult for problems with long and infinitely-long horizons \citep{Liu2018}.
-As the horizon grows, the overlap (\ie, inverse density ratios) between trajectories generated by the target and behavior policies diminishes exponentially.
-This issue has been noted as one of the key limitations for the applicability of RL in medical settings \citep{gottesman2019guidelines}.
+As the horizon grows, the overlap (\ie, density ratios) between trajectories generated by the target and behavior policies diminishes exponentially.
+This issue has in particular been noted as one of the key limitations for the applicability of RL in medical settings \citep{gottesman2019guidelines}. }

-In this paper we study the fundamental estimation limits for OPE in infinite-horizon settings, and we develop new estimators that leverage special problem structure to achieve these limits and enable efficient and effective OPE in these problem settings.
-Specifically, we first derive what is the \emph{best-possible} asymptotic mean squared error (MSE) that one can hope for in OPE in this setting, that is, {\newedit the efficiency bounds \citep{VaartA.W.vander1998As}.} In order to study the effect of problem structure, we separately consider these in three different models: non-Markov decision processes (NMDP), time-varying Markov decision processes (TMDP), and time-invariant Markov decision processes (MDP).
-These models are illustrated in \cref{fig:models} and precisely defined \cref{sec: problem setup}.
-The differences between these bounds exactly characterizes the effect of taking into consideration additional problem structure on the feasibility of OPE.
+In this paper we study the fundamental estimation limits for OPE in infinite-horizon settings, and we develop new estimators that leverage special problem structures to achieve these limits and enable efficient and effective OPE in these problem settings.
+Specifically, we first derive what is the \emph{best-possible} asymptotic mean squared error (MSE) that one can hope for in OPE in this setting, that is, {\neweditf we derive the efficiency bounds \citep{VaartA.W.vander1998As}, which characterize the minimum limit of the square-root-scaled MSE (as we define in \cref{sec:semiparam}).} In order to study the effect of problem structure, we separately consider three different models: non-Markov decision processes (NMDP), time-varying Markov decision processes (TMDP), and time-invariant Markov decision processes (MDP).
+These models are illustrated in \cref{fig:models} and precisely defined \cref{sec: problem setup}. {\neweditf Specifically, we focus on discounted bounded rewards.} The differences between these bounds exactly characterize the effect of taking into consideration additional problem structure on the feasibility of OPE.

 Our bounds in the NMDP and TMDP models reveal an important phase transition: if the target and behavior policies are sufficiently similar (relative to the discount factor) then consistent estimation is feasible.
 Otherwise, there exist examples where it is infeasible.
 This can be understood as a phrase transition between being sufficiently close to on-policy that OPE is feasible even in infinite horizons and being sufficiently off-policy that it is hopeless.
 We show that adaptations of the doubly robust (DR) estimator in NMDPs \citep{jiang} and in MDPs \citep{NathanUehara2019} to the infinite horizon case achieve these bounds, \ie, are efficient in the near-on-policy setting.